- NEW: Opt Out of Summer 2021 Coverage

 UHIP is considered private insurance and not all medical providers will accept your UHIP card.
 Here are some guidelines for you when looking to find a doctor/medical clinic

 - Students are encouraged to use Health and Counselling Services (HCS), 2600 CTTC Building, Carleton University (Note: for members only.
 Dependents (spouse/children) cannot visit the on-campus clinic).
+In person appointments available but call in advance to book.

 - If not convenient, students are encouraged to find a ‘preferred provider* on the International Health Care Network.
 This group of medical practitioners has partnered with Sun Life and will do direct billing to Sun Life, so no immediate out-of-pocket expense to you.
 It is recommended you call the doctor/clinic in advance to confirm they are still a member of the ‘preferred provider network’.